 - an Australian developer of renewable energy technology on the successful defence of an application to set aside an ICC arbitral award in the Tokyo District Court

-Andrew graduated from the University of Cambridge (Fitzwilliam College) and was admitted as a Solicitor of the Supreme Court of England and Wales in March 2013.
-He has previously worked in the firm’s London and Dubai offices.
+Andrew graduated from the University of Cambridge and was admitted as a Solicitor of the Supreme Court of England and Wales in March 2013.
+He has previously worked in our London, Dubai and Tokyo offices.